Skip to main content

 This section describes the preparation steps required at a server that is used as a system clone target.

-During normal operation, the target host might be used for other purposes, for example, as a HANA QA or test system.
+During normal operation, the target host might be used for other purposes, for example, as an SAP HANA QA or test system.
 Therefore, most of the described steps must be executed when the system clone operation is requested.
 On the other hand, the relevant configuration files, like /etc/fstab and /usr/sap/sapservices, can be prepared and then put in production simply by copying the configuration file.

 Target server host name and IP address